Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Grid of pulsation models

 Model predictions indicate that these are the only modes with frequencies falling within this narrow window.
 As a result, the peaks observed near the fundamental radial mode and the first dipole mode in the \'echelle diagram are likely to be g and f modes.
 While g\:modes and f\:modes do not couple with radial modes in moderately rotating stars due to their different angular degrees, the proximity in frequency could lead to observational complications through mode misidentification or contribute to amplitude variations and mode visibility through non-adiabatic effects in the excitation region.

-Pulsational mode amplitudes for $\delta$\,Sct stars cannot be predicted from linear adiabatic theory, but one way to compare relative mode amplitudes is to investigate the mode inertia.
+Pulsational mode amplitudes for \dsct stars cannot be predicted from linear adiabatic theory, but one way to compare relative mode amplitudes is to investigate the mode inertia.
 Modes with higher inertia should have lower amplitudes, all else being equal, as they require more energy to sustain the same displacement amplitude.
 We computed an amplitude ratio of 0.77 between the fundamental radial mode ($n=1$, $\ell=0$) and the $\ell=3$ g\:mode in our least squares best-fit model for HD\,3622, based on the relative inertias of these modes.
-This indicates that the g\:mode can achieve a substantial amplitude, nearly comparable to the fundamental mode during early stellar evolution, potentially explaining misidentifications in young $\delta$\,Sct stars.
+We expand on this topic in Sec~\ref{sec:eigenfunctions_mode_inertia}.

-This frequency coincidence between inherently different mode types stresses the relevance of computing the full theoretical mode spectrum by including p, g and f modes along with their rotational splittings, when modelling $\delta$\,Sct stars.
+This frequency coincidence between inherently different mode types stresses the importance of computing the full theoretical mode spectrum by including p, g and f modes along with their rotational splittings when modelling \dsct stars.
 By producing all possible theoretical mode frequencies across different spherical degrees, our grid takes a much-needed step toward resolving these identification challenges.